AUBioInformatics22/MuscularDogstrophy/4_Variant_Call.md

     `tabix -p vcf "${sample}.chrX.sorted.SNPs.filtered.select.vcf.gz"`

-  - Select variants that are heterozygous for an alternate allele in the females using `bcftools view` with the `-i 'GT="het"'` option.
+  - Select variants that are heterozygous for an alternate allele in the females:
   `for sample in "${female_samples[@]}"; do bcftools view -i 'GT="het"' \
   -o "${sample}.chrX.sorted.SNPs.filtered.select.vcf" \